Danny Kirwan: Blues band Tramp

 In 1969, Kirwan contributed as a session guitarist to the first album by London-based blues band Tramp, titled Tramp, which was recorded at DeLane Lea Studios in Soho.
 The album featured an uptempo guitar instrumental, "Hard Work", from Kirwan.
 Mick Fleetwood played drums on the recording.

 Tramp's bass player Bob Brunning, Fleetwood Mac's first bassist, said he had enjoyed working with Kirwan during the Tramp sessions and remembered him being friendly and cooperative.
-In his 1998 history of the band, Brunning described Kirwan as a talented and soulful musician who had contributed much fine work to Fleetwood Mac's repertoire.
+In his 1998 history of the band, Brunning described Kirwan as "a talented and soulful musician" who had contributed much fine work to Fleetwood Mac's repertoire.
 He recalled that when his bass amplifier was stolen in 1969, Kirwan had given him a vintage Marshall amp as a replacement.

 Kiln House, 1970

 Arrival of Christine McVie

-After Green left in May 1970 the band considered splitting up.
+After Green left in May 1970, the band considered splitting up.
 Kirwan and Spencer were now having to front the band and their morale was low.
 Fleetwood said Spencer was terrified of being a front man on his own, "and the pressure on Danny's sensitive temperament was tremendous."
 He recalled, "There was one terrible night when everybody decided they wanted to leave ... but one by one, I talked them all back in."
-They continued briefly as a four-piece and were rescued after the recording of Kiln House by the arrival of keyboard player Christine McVie, described by Fleetwood as "the best blueswoman in England", as a fifth band member.
-Fleetwood said, "Christine became the glue ... she filled out our sound beautifully."
+The band continued briefly as a four-piece, and was augmented after the recording of Kiln House by the arrival of keyboard player Christine McVie, described by Fleetwood as "the best blueswoman in England", as a fifth band member.
+The new line-up allowed Kirwan to develop more melodic rock.

-The new line-up included some of McVie's songs, introduced vocal harmonies, continued to showcase Spencer's talents and allowed Kirwan to develop more melodic rock.
-McVie played her first official gig with Fleetwood Mac on 1 August 1970 at The Warehouse in New Orleans, Louisiana, at the start of a three-month US tour.